anydotcrypto/metatransactions/README.md

 - **A Universal Forwarder**: Our RelayHub.sol can be used for the \_msgSender() standard.
 - **Minimal wallet contract**: Our proxy contract only requires 67k gas to deploy & 26k gas per transaction.
 It is minimal code and supports batching transactions.
 As well, its replay protection supports out of order-transactions (bitflip) and concurrent transactions (multinonce).
-- **GnosisSafe**: We have incorporated GnosisSafe and our library tracks the replay protection nonce such that it is meta-transaction friendly.
+- **GnosisSafe**: We have incorporated [GnosisSafe](https://github.com/gnosis/safe-contracts) and our library tracks the replay protection nonce such that it is meta-transaction friendly.
 It is an audited wallet contract that is increasingly widely used.

 **Our repository is a protocol and relay-independent approach** that any project can adopt.
 We hope it will make it easier for projects to tap into third party relayer APIs and to avoid re-implementing the wheel for reliable transaction infrastructure.

 # Getting started

-We have put together a guide for the universial forwarder, proxy account and gnosis safe:
+We have put together a guide for the universal forwarder, proxy account and gnosis safe:

 - Universal Forwarder: Tutorial to be completed soon.
 - [GnosisSafe Forwarder](./gnosisSafe.md#gnosis-safe-forwarder): An audited wallet contract implementation by Gnosis and we follow the nonce signature path.
 Thus it is meta-transaction safe.